Ad Valorem* - Ad Valorem is a Latin term meaning "according to value." An ad valorem tax is a tax based on the value of property.

 Sales Query - The Sales Query list is a list of all qualified residential sales in the same appraisal neighborhood as the subject property since January 1, 2006.
 Not every sale on this list may have been used to establish this parcel's value.
 Sales from other areas and neighborhoods within Pinellas County may have also been used.

-Save Our Homes Cap - Also known as Amendment 10.
-A constitutional amendment approved by voters in 1992 and taking effect in 1995.
+Save Our Homes Cap - A constitutional amendment approved by voters in 1992 and taking effect in 1994.
 This provision limits increases in assessed value on property receiving homestead exemption to 3% or the Consumer Price Index (CPI), whichever is lower.
-CAUTION!
+Caution!
 When a property with the SOH cap is sold the cap and the homestead exemption are removed on December 31 of the year of the sale, and the property goes to the full appraised value.
 TAXES COULD BE SUBSTANTIALLY HIGHER THAN WHAT THE PREVIOUS OWNER WAS PAYING.

 Short Sales - A "short sale" refers to the sale of real property for a price that is less than the owner's outstanding debt secured by the property.